A Benchmark for Incremental Micro-expression Recognition

-{The third challenge lies in how to evaluate cross-subject generality in an incremental setting.
-Typical incremental learning studies usually do not involve subject-level evaluation.
-However, cross-subject evaluation is an important factor of interest in (micro-)expression recognition.
-One straightforward approach is to perform cross-subject evaluation in each learning session and then perform combinational evaluation across sessions.
-However, such a direct combination leads to a \emph{combinatorial explosion} in the number of evaluation trials.
-For example, if there are 10, 12, and 15 subjects in three consecutive sessions, a direct combination would result in $10 \times 12\times 15 =$ 1800 trials to obtain a single performance metric value.
-This makes the protocol impractical for developing incremental micro-expression recognition approaches.}
+{Finally, a critical issue lies in \textit{evaluating the cross-subject generality} \textbf{(Challenge 3)}.
+Typical incremental learning studies usually do not consider cross-subject evaluation, which is an important concern in (micro-) expression recognition.
+One straightforward approach is to perform the cross-subject evaluation in each learning session and then perform a combined evaluation across all sessions.
+However, this would lead to a \emph{combinatorial explosion} of evaluation trials.
+For example, if there are 10, 12, and 15 subjects in three consecutive sessions, a direct combination would result in $10 \times 12\times 15 =$ 1800 trials to obtain a single performance metric value, which is impractical. }

-To address these challenges, we construct the first benchmark for incremental micro-expression recognition (IMER).
-Firstly, to tackle the challenge of class-domain composite incremental scenarios, we formulate the {IMER} problem, reflecting both class evolution and domain shifts.
-Secondly, to solve the data organization issue, we carefully curate multiple micro-expression datasets organized as their publication dates.
-Thirdly, to avoid combinatorial explosion while still covering cross-subject test, we propose the \emph{fold binding} regulation for cross-session evaluation to bound the total number of trials in cross-validation, based on which we introduce two within-session protocols.
-Additionally, we propose a remappable classification head technique to adapt main-stream incremental learning methods for the composite class-domain incremental task and build the quantitative baselines for IMER.
-By defining the problem, organizing datasets, designing evaluation protocols, introducing baseline methods, and providing results, our work establishes a solid foundation for the study of incremental micro-expression recognition.